microsoft/fast-cli/specs/fast-cli.md

 TBD list available foundation components.

 > Important: The user should be prompted if no design system is present when attempting to add a new component to run the command `fast add-design-system`.

+> Important: During implementation the `define.ts` which will be part of a components template may require a `package.json` update to include a list of `sideEffects`.

 ## Templates